-As soon as Spring opened they commenced building the new house.
-Had large logs.
-They were 18 x 20 with a hall of some size between.
-This Willis was a sort of carpenter and Mr. Bemo has all sorts of tools, he was quite a mechanic.
-We did not have any lumber.
+Had large logs, they haved them so that the two rooms were built of have logs.
+They were 18x20 with a hall of some size between.
+This Willis was a sort of a carpenter and Mr. Bemo has all sorts of tools, he was quite a mechanic.
+We fid not have any lumber.
 They made the house a story and a half high, with the windows reaching from the hall log down to the one log above the floor.
 There was quite a room above.
 This was floored with the boxes.
-The doors.
-They took the universal rail and made xxx panel doors, Mr. Bemo making tongue and grooves with his tools and put boxes in for panels.
-We we were very high toned as we had panel doors in our house.
-Unfortunately the lumber did not hold out, we we had to have plain clap-boards in the back doors of the house.
-The roof was very stoop, as swiss roofs.
-Mr. Lilley planed all the shingles, so that made the roof all the better.
+The doors they took the universal rail and made panel doors, Mr. Bemo making tongue and grooves with his tools and put boxes in for panels.
+So we were very high toned as we had panel doors in our house.
+Unfortunately the lumber did not hold out, so we had to have plain clap-boards in the back doors of the house.
+The roof was very stoop, as Sviss roff; Mr. Lilley planed all the shingles, so that made the roof all the better.
 He used to use his wooden horse and drawing knife all day long, making fun with the children about his horse, he was riding all the day long.
 There were two windows down and two windows up, a north and a south door to each house.
-No back windows, but windows from upstairs and downstairs making in all twelve windows.
+To back windows, but windows from unstairs and downstairs making in all twelve windows.
 Doors in each room in the North and South parts of the rooms.
 For the fire places, we had an Indian halfbreed build two stone chimneys.
 Down stairs we only had puncheons for the floors and although they had been smoothed with the adz and put down very tight for a time, yet as they were unseasoned they soon dried, drew apart and left great cracks in the floor.
-Then the needles, thinbles, childrens playthings etc. used to get down those cracks.
+Then the needles. thimbles, childrens playthings etc. used to get down those cracks.
 Mr. Bemo made a mantel-piece in each room.
-He reserved two broad boards for the shelf and he wanted the two alike.
+He reserved two broadboards for the shelf and he wanted the two alike.
 But he only had one for us and had to use two smaller ones for himself and made an ornament to hide the crack and I thought it looked prettier than our own.
 He painted the mantels black.
 The windows white, the upstairs and cross-pieces of the panel doors blue and the panels themselves white.
-Then we had regular locks with brass knobs and we were finished up in style.
-We had the middle room, that hall, used for a dining room and the room over it for a store-room.
-The upstairs over my room was the firls bed-room.
-The room over Mr. Bemo's room was the Boy's room.
+Then we had regular looks with brass knobs and we were finished up in style.
+We had the middle room, that hall, used for a dining room and the room over it for a store-room. stairs over my room was the girls bed-room.
+The room over Mr. Bemo's from was the boy's room.
 All of which were reached by ladders, we had a ladder in the corner of my room, with a cloth reaching from the floor up to the ceiling, so that one might have taken it for a closet.
-In the same was in Mr. Bemo's room.
-In the hall we did not have any curtains, as the little door was made out of clap-boards and fastened with a padlock.
-There I had to stand many a time on the ladder and take the lock with by two hands and it is a wonder I did not pitch down on the floor, expecially when I was loaded with something or other.
-When Mr. Lowrie came out afterwards he said.
-"Mrs. Lilley had to have stairs, no matter what it cost" so they went to work and put up stairs.
+In the same way in Mr. Bemo's room.
+In the hall we did not have any curtains, as the little door was made our of clapboards and fastened with a pad-lock.
+There I had to stand many a time on the ladder and take the lock with my two hands and it is a wonder I did not pitch down on the floor, expecially when I was loaded with something or other.
+When Mr. Lowrie came out afterwards he said "Mrs. Lilley had to have stairs, no matter what it cost" so they went to work and put up stairs.